Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Coarse-to-fine Retrieval-based Localization

 \subsection{Coarse-to-fine Image Retrieval Pipeline}

-Since different applications for practical requirement demand for coarse- or high-precision localization, \textit{e.g.} loop closure and relocalization in SLAM and 3D reconstruction.
-As shown in the Section \ref{FCL_intro}, the feature consistency loss together with the cycle consistency loss and GAN loss in image-to-image translation contribute to the domain-invariant representation learning architecture, where the latent feature is independent to the multiple environmental domains so that the feature could be used for image representation and retrieval across different environments.
-While the Grad-SAM loss in Section \ref{SAM_intro} is incorporated to the basic architecture for the purpose of learning salient area and attentive information from the original latent feature, which is important to the high-precision retrieval.
-The adaptive triplet loss in Section \ref{triplet_intro} could balance the self-supervised representation learning and feature consistency loss, which improves the retrieval results through ablation study in Section \ref{ablation_study}.

 For the image retrieval, we adopt the coarse-to-fine strategy to fully leverage the models with different training settings for different specific purposes.
 The DIFL model with FCL (\ref{fcl_loss}) and triplet loss (\ref{fcl_triplet_loss}) aims to find the database retrieval for the query image using general domain-invariant features and results in better performance of localization within larger error threshold, shown in the Section \ref{ablation_study} , which gives a good initial range of retrieved candidates and could be used as a coarse retrieval.
+The total loss for coarse-retrieval model training is shown below,